qqrs/qqrs.github.com/source/_posts/2013-04-10-twilio-light-sensor.markdown

 categories: hacker-school electronics code
 ---

-Hacker School is three-month self-directed environment for [becoming a better programmer](http://www.hackerschool.com/about) with others doing the same.
+Hacker School is a three-month self-directed environment for [becoming a better programmer](http://www.hackerschool.com/about).
 I'm in the current batch.

-Several of the current Hacker Schoolers had expressed a desire to learn more about hardware hacking.
+Several of the current Hacker Schoolers expressed a desire to learn more about hardware hacking.
-[@leocadiotine](http://twitter.com/leocadiotine) and I decided to spend an evening building a Raspberry Pi sensor interface project to show how quick and easy it can be to get into hardware.
+[@leocadiotine](http://twitter.com/leocadiotine) and I decided to spend an evening building a Raspberry Pi sensor interface project to show how easy it can be to get into hardware.

-[@sashalaundy](http://twitter.com/sashalaundy) gave a short talk this week on what a well-designed web service API should look like.
+[@sashalaundy](http://twitter.com/sashalaundy) gave a short talk this week on RESTful API design.
 She used the Twilio API for phone and SMS as an example --- Leo and I decided to give it a try for this project.

 ## Overview

-Hardware and code have the potential to make the world a better place and Leo and I wanted to build a project that improved our surroundings in some small way.
+Leo and I wanted to build a project that improved our surroundings in some small way.
 The Hacker School space in NYC has two restrooms: one attached to the main work area, and one downstairs.
 It's a short walk, but we thought it would nice to know if the bathroom is occupied before taking the time to walk.